Low-Cost Spay & Neuter

 Feral Cat Program

 Pickens County provides us with 30 feral cat vouchers a month.
 Feral cats must be brought in humane traps, with one cat per trap.
-If you want to bring in a feral cat, please fill out the application.
-Since ferals are a little undependable, we will contact you with several dates available to bring in a feral(s).
+If you want to bring in a feral cat, please click the link below to find our more details on our program.

 Get Involved